Module traceon.field

 float.
 The electrostatic potential (unit Volt) or magnetostaic scalar potential (unit Ampere)

-class FieldAxial (z, electrostatic_coeffs=None, magnetostatic_coeffs=None)
+class FieldAxial (field, z, electrostatic_coeffs=None, magnetostatic_coeffs=None)

 Expand source code